esdee303/rails_test_app/README.md

-1. Complete Ruby on Rails Developer by esdee303
+1. First Test Repo on the Complete Ruby on Rails Developer course by esdee303